"Hatreds never cease by hatred, but by love alone." Buddhist teaching

 Through movement and storytelling we seek to find our way out of conflict while never looking away from the destruction we cause.

-The Storytellers is a weaving together of dance, music and spoken word.
+The Storytellers is a weaving together of dance, music, and spoken word.
 As part of a second generation Irish American family, I grew up immersed in storytelling.
 Every family gathering is spent endlessly telling stories.
 Almost everything is told with humor, no matter how unfunny the original circumstances.
 This trait stands out as the one for which I am most grateful, finding the humor in the heartbreak by telling a story about it.
-For the past year I have been recording my family’s stories, adding many of my own, and working with dancers to express all of this through our shared mode of communication, dance.
+For over a year I recorded my family’s stories, adding many of my own, and worked with dancers to express all of this through our shared mode of communication, dance.

 Pining for the Moon